To serve as representatives of the Caravita Community for the purposes of bringing the Community closer to God and to one another.

 Contact: Send Email

-Michaeline O’Dwyer, RSHM, Convenor
+Michaeline O’Dwyer, RSHM, Treasurer

-Michaeline O’Dwyer is a Religious of the Sacred Heart of Mary (RSHM) and is currently the Convenor of the Pastoral Council at Caravita.
+Michaeline O’Dwyer is a Religious of the Sacred Heart of Mary (RSHM) and is currently the Treasurer of the Pastoral Council at Caravita.
 She has served as an educator in a number of RSHM and Marymount Schools at the elementary, high school and college levels.
 After a number of years as teacher and principal at Marymount International School Rome, Michaeline took a sabbatical year at the Jesuit School of Theology at Berkeley (JSTB).
 At the end of her sabbatical year, she was asked to join the Development Office at JSTB and remained there for twelve years.
 It was here that she first met Keith Pecklers, SJ who was studying for his Master of Divinity degree.
 After Berkeley, Michaeline served on the Provincial Team of the RSHM Province in New York for six years as Provincial Secretary followed by another six years as Provincial Councillor.
 At the end of her term as Provincial Councillor, she was missioned to Marymount International School London to serve as interim Head of School for one year.
 The following year she returned to Rome where she is the Alumni Coordinator for Marymount Rome, a position she enjoys very much since it puts her back in touch with her former students as well as alumni who were there before and after her time.

 Tel: +39 06 3629 1045